d0k1/focusit/source/_posts/2016-12-04-nice-to-meet-you.markdown

 ``

-You may answer something like this `git@github.com:USERNAME/REPOSITORY.git` Don't forget to change USERNAME to you github's login, and REPOSITORY to you real repository name
+You may answer something like this `git@github.com:USERNAME/REPOSITORY.git` Don't forget to change USERNAME to your github's login, and REPOSITORY to your repository name

 Next, add your remote repo to your local repo by running `git remote add origin git@github.com:USERNAME/REPOSITORY.git`

-The next step is renaming master branch to source `git branch -m master source`
+The next step is renaming current branch from 'master' to 'source' with `git branch -m master source`

-Regenerate everything `rake generate`
+After that, generate everything with `rake generate`

 Add the whole directory with Octopress and your post to a git with `git add .`